Ali-Ouahhabi/AesRsa/README.md

 # AesRsa [python 2.7]

-The following programm implements AES in GCM mode to provide encryption and decryption and RSE algorithm for user integrity and confidentilality.
+The following programm implements AES in GCM mode to provide encryption and decryption and RSA algorithm for user integrity and confidentilality.

 	The encryption & decryption is done by AES GCM mode with a gnenerated key of 256bits.